EternalllZM/rtd-codz/docs/source/rules.rst

 .. _commit the act of piracy: https://en.wikipedia.org/wiki/Copyright_infringement#%22Piracy%22

 - **Plutonium is only allowed if you own the game legally.**

-The Plutonium website links to illegal copies of the Call of Duty Zombies games and a launcher by which they serve private servers and other enhancements.
-You may not use that download or any other downloaded copies of the game other than Steam or a CD copy to use the Plutonium launcher.
+You may not use any game copies other than Steam or a CD/DVD ROM to use the Plutonium launcher.
 If you do not legally own the game, do not LFG for it.

 .. warning::
     :ref:`If you obtained the game for free in any way outside of being legally gifted, you likely have committed piracy.`

 .. note::
-    :ref:`Plutonium when used with a valid purchased Steam copy of the game is legal and may be used.`
+    :ref:`Plutonium when used with a valid purchased Steam copy of the game is legal and may be used to LFG.`

 - **Clients not Steam, Battle.net, or Plutonium are not allowed.**